Back

 Reddit

 There is a popular subreddit r/co-founder/ where you can find a tech co-founder.
 There users post info about their business and describe the desired tech co-founder.
-The chances of coming across a tech co-founder are high because the number of daily active users is 52M.
-But even if it’ll not work out, you’ll also get feedback like in the case of Twitter.
+The chances of coming across a tech co-founder are high because the number of daily active users is 70M.
+But even if it does not work out, you’ll also get feedback like in the case of X (formerly Twitter).

 3. Address a business incubator

 A business incubator is the hub where initiative and idea-driven people meet.
 Of course, most of the participants already have technical ideas that they truly believe in and hope to fulfill.
 But no one’s stopping you from finding the crossing points with those people and winning them over to your project.
-It may happen that your visions are actually pretty close and you’d not need to talk them over for long: a duo will form organically.
+Your visions may actually be pretty close and you’d not need to talk them over for long: a duo will form organically.

 There are several international business incubators.
-Here are the 3 most known:
+You can find a list of startup incubators here.
+Let’s look at the 3 most notable ones:

 Y Combinator